bradwestness/bradwestness.github.io/_posts/2019/2019-03-25-tuesdays-with-bernie-no-11-hurt-hurlers.md

 ![Craig Kimbrel, Gargoyle](https://www.bradwestness.com/content/images/kimbrel.jpeg)

 I for one, would love to see Kimbrel get signed.
-His goofy gargoyle pose as he takes the sign between pitches is almost reason enough, and the dude is seriously good.
+The goofy gargoyle pose he takes as he looks in for the sign between pitches is almost reason enough, and the dude is seriously good.
 Signing a truly elite closer like him would also send a signal that the team really is serious about competing at the highest levels in 2019.

+P.S. - Yelich can hit:

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Is it just us or does anyone else think <a href="https://twitter.com/ChristianYelich?ref_src=twsrc%5Etfw">@ChristianYelich</a> looks ready for Opening Day? 🤔 <a href="https://t.co/0eOwnilph9">pic.twitter.com/0eOwnilph9</a></p>&mdash; Milwaukee Brewers (@Brewers) <a href="https://twitter.com/Brewers/status/1109563578325958656?ref_src=twsrc%5Etfw">March 23, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>